nancyc0337/sep10-freedom-project/blog/entry03.md

 # Entry 3: Brainstorming Ideas For Music Technologies That Could Be Invented In The Future
 #### 12/18/2023

-## Content: Brainstorming Part B (“Possible Future Music Technologies”)
+## Content: Brainstorming Part B (“Possible Future Music Technologies”) & Finalizing My Freedom Project Content

 ### Part A
 For Part A, we synthesize our notes so we will be ready when we put our notes on our websites.